 2. Add kimchi, kimchi juice, sugar, gochujang, spring onions (leave some for garnish later) and water to cover.

-3. Close the lid of the pot and boil it 25 or 30 minutes. (first 10 minutes will be high heat and then turn down the heat over medium heat)
+3. Close the lid of the pot and boil it 25 or 30 minutes.
+First 10 minutes will be medium high heat and then turn down the heat to medium.